-If we terminate a NEO prior to the expiration of his employment agreement (including non-renewal of the NEO's agreement) for any reason other than for cause, the NEO will generally be entitled to receive "normal severance compensation" or, in the NEO's sole discretion, "enhanced severance benefits."
+If we terminate a NEO prior to the expiration of his employment agreement (including non-renewal of the NEO's agreement) for any reason other than for cause, the NEO is generally entitled to receive "normal severance compensation" or, in the NEO's sole discretion, "enhanced severance benefits."
 Under both severance packages:

-- · all vested SARs will continue to be exercisable for 90 days following the NEO's last day of employment; and - unvested equity awards (SARs, RSUs and PSUs) will terminate on the NEO's last day of employment.
+- all vested SARs continue to be exercisable for 90 days following the NEO's last day of employment; and - · unvested equity awards (SARs, RSUs and PSUs) terminate on the NEO's last day of employment.